 As a result, we have introduced our Supplier Quality Guideline in 2012 (updated in 2016) covering not only product and process related quality aspects but also environmental and social concerns, such as UN Global Compact.

-All new suppliers are subject to a risk-oriented supplier audit covering quality, compliance, environmental and social concerns.
+All new suppliers are subject to a risk-oriented supplier audit covering quality, compliance, envi-ronmental and social concerns.
 In addition, we conduct audits of existing suppliers based on a pri-ority matrix covering the same matters.

 The audit touches “labour and ethics” issues including

 Discrimination based on race, colour, age, gender, sexual orientation, ethnicity, disability, pregnancy, religion, political affiliation, union membership or marital status

 Freedom of association